-- The British education system - The British secondary vocational education programme is organised into two cycles.
-Upon completion of the first cycle which lasts five years, students continue to the second cycle which lasts two years. - The French education system - The French secondary vocational education programme is organised into two cycles.
-Upon completion of the first cycle which lasts four years, students continue to the second cycle which lasts three years.
+- The British education system is organized into two cycles.
+Upon completion of the first cycle which lasts five-years, students continue to the second cycle which lasts twoyears. - The French education system is organized into two cycles.
+Upon completion of the first cycle which lasts four years, students continue to the second cycle which lasts threeyears.